 If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
-These are private health care choices (like HMOs) in some areas of the country.
-In most Medicare Advantage plans, you can only go to doctors, specialists, or hospitals that are part of the plan.
-Medicare Advantage plans provide all the benefits that Original Medicare covers.
-Some cover extras, like prescription drugs.
-To learn more about enrolling in a Medicare Advantage plan, contact Medicare at 1-800-MEDICARE (1-800-633-4227) or at www.medicare.gov.
+These are private health care choices (like HMOs and regional PPOs) in some areas of the country.
+To learn more about Medicare Advantage plans, contact Medicare at 1-800-MEDICARE (1-800/633-4227) or at www.medicare.gov.